Applatix/playground-appstore/selenium/README.md

 ### Selenium

-The selenium test app has a test action that launches 28 webdriver images, and run 3 basic selenium UI tests using these selenium webdrivers
+The selenium test app which demonstrates how to:

+* run a Selenium test against a web application running in two web browsers (Chrome and Firefox)
+* record a video that has screenshots of the test
+* convert the video into another file format
+* output a report of the test as an HTML file